univention/ucsschool-id-connector/docs/development.rst

     In [1]: from ucsschool_id_connector import models

-Now, in order to sync  your working copy into the running |IDC| container on the dev VM, we need to:
+Now, to synchronize your working copy into the running |IDC| container on the development virtual machine, we need to:

 1. Stop the |IDC| in it's container,
 2. Find out its ID,